joaquinantonio/AusencoAutomation/README.md

 2) **HR** — Answer HR policy questions from provided policy text with **citations**.
 3) **Procurement** — Summarize contract text into a structured **contracts register**.

-This kit supports two modes:
+This project supports two modes:
 - **DRY RUN (default)** — No internet or API token required.
 Uses deterministic, heuristic logic to produce realistic outputs.
 Great for workshops and offline demos.
 - **LIVE** — With a valid **xAI Grok** API token, the same scripts call the Grok API for AI-generated outputs while keeping the **same JSON shapes**.